Specialisms

 Specific Injuries Experience

-Linda has over 30 years’ prior experience as a Specialist Paediatric Occupational Therapist in physical disability.
-During this time, she had significant experience working with children with traumatic and acquired brain injury including Cerebral Palsy.
-Linda continues to work with children with Cerebral Palsy and brain injury in her role as Case Manager.
+Linda has over 38 years’ experience as a Specialist Paediatric Occupational Therapist in physical disability.
+During this time, she had significant experience working with children with brain injuries including Cerebral Palsy.
+Linda continues to support children with brain injuries in her role as a Case Manager.

 Employment Profile